mattyams/arisutea-pcb-bt/README.md

 - [X] Assemble Acrylic Case to Arisutea design 03/27/21
 - [X] Assemble FR4 Case to Arisutea design 03/27/21
 - [X] v0.6 PCBs ordered 03/27/21
-- [ ] Assemble Arisutea v0.6 PCB once received
+- [X] Assemble Arisutea v0.6 PCB once received 04/12/21
 - [ ] Third Acrylic Case ordered for LEDs
-- [ ] Assemble Acrylic Case to Arisutea v0.6 design
+- [ ] Assemble 'New' Acrylic Case to Arisutea v0.6 design
 - [X] Edit QMK firmware for Arisutea design 03/29/21
 # Arisutea - Arisu Keyboard PCB with More Modifications...now with MORE!
 ## Disclaimer: Use these files at your own risk.